The Standard

 Body Structure:

-The Birman has a medium build: males can reach 4-5 kg in weight while females, on average smaller than males, can weigh between 3 and 4 kg.
+The Birman has a medium build: males can reach 4-5 kg (some even 6 kg) in weight while females, on average smaller than males, can weigh between 3 and 4 kg.
 The bone structure is robust; the body is slightly elongated compared to the legs, which are not particularly long; the tail, whose length is proportionate to the body, usually reaches the shoulder.

 The head:

-The forehead is slightly rounded and the cheeks are full; the nose, of medium length, is without stops and its profile, called "Roman", is rounded; the strong chin must be aligned vertically with the nose.
-The eyes are slightly oval, deep blue in color and set far apart on the muzzle.
-The ears are positioned on the sides of the skull, always facing forward and well spaced from each other, they are of medium size, triangular in shape with a wide base starting from the temporal surface of the skull, the tips are slightly rounded.
+The forehead is slightly rounded and the cheeks are full; the nose, of medium length, is without stop and its profile is slightly rounded; the strong chin must be vertically aligned with the nose.
+The eyes are slightly oval, of intense blue color and distant on the muzzle.
+The ears are positioned on the sides of the skull, always facing forward and well spaced from each other, they are small sized, not too straight on the head and of a triangular shape with a wide base, the tips are slightly rounded.

 The cloak:

-The Birman is a semi-long haired cat.
-The fur has a silky texture to the touch and has no undercoat, therefore it is difficult to tangle.
-The Burmese as a whole appears to be a light-colored cat because the color is intense only on the tips of the body: the so-called "points".
-Hence the name colourpoint (coloured tips).
-The points are the coldest parts of the body: muzzle, ears, legs, tail, and in males also the genitals.
-On the rest of the body, where the body temperature is warmer, it has the same color but in a more "discolored" version, almost white.
+The Birman as a whole appears to be a light cat because the color is intense only on the tips of the body: the so-called "points".
+Hence the name colourpoint (colored points).
+The points are the coldest parts of the body: muzzle, ears, paws, tail, and in males also the genitals.
+On the rest of the body, where the body temperature is warmer, it has the same coloration but in a more "discolored" version, almost white.

 The glove: